University of Missouri - Columbia Archives

 4-1.
 The University Archivist is responsible for creating and upholding standardized processing procedures for the Archives.
 The University Archivist also grants final approval of proposed arrangement plans for collections.

 4-2.
-The University Archives staff and student workers (under staff direction) are responsible for rehousing, refoldering, and rearranging records.
+The University Archives staff is responsible for rehousing, refoldering, and rearranging records.

 5. DEFINITIONS: